The Ultimate New York City Packing List

 1. WHAT TO WEAR TO A BROADWAY SHOW

 Dash off to the Great White Way in a fun yet sophisticated outfit that’ll take you from Row H, Seat 9 to a nearby wine bar for post-show drinks.
-This sleek, warm turtleneck will keep you warm in a chilly theater, and the funky, pleated midi skirt will certainly turn heads as you cross the floor during intermission with a glass of bubbly in hand.
+For women, we love this warm bodysuit that will keep you warm in a chilly theater, paired with a funky midi skirt that will certainly turn heads as you cross the floor during intermission with a glass of bubbly in hand.
+Men, summon your inner dapper gent for this occasion, with a well-cut blazer over a lavender button-down, and a marble-faced watch for a hint of drama.

 Women’s Broadway Show Outfit